 - Overview.
 Displays the entity's most important counters, in addition to the SLA compliance pie chart and a pie chart representing the various components of response time.
 The response time components include:

 - Client time

-- O Queue time
+- ° Queue time

 - Application time

-- Database time
+Database time

 - Performance.
-Displays the average response time for the entity over the selected time period, broken down into the following components:
+Displays the average response time for the entity over the selected time period, broken down into the following components: ° Client time

-- Client time

 - Queue time

 - Application time - Database time - Load.
 Displays the number of transactions and steps executed by the selected entity and its summed response time broken down into its components. - SLA compliance.
-Displays SLA compliance over the selected time period. - · Scalability.
+Displays SLA compliance over the selected time period. - Scalability.
 Displays the steps and the average response time over the selected time period.

-See "About the counters in Precise for SAP" on page 22, "About the entities you can examine in the Activity tab" on page 36, and "Business-oriented entities" on page 36.
+See and About the counters in Precise for SAP, About the entities you can examine in the Activity tab, and Business-oriented entities.